CYBERSAR/islandora_sync/README.txt

 Into the folder "Rules" there is a file with the export of the used rules.
 To use it you need to enable "rules" and "rules_admin" modules and then use the import/export function to import them.
 Note: CT translation must be enabled.
 See "Main settings".
+Go to "admin/content/translation-management/icl-check" to verify CTs with translation enabled.